sharmavins23/Dumb-Terminal/README.md

 This project creates a dumb terminal on Raspberry Pi 4 Baremetal.
 The board will receive UART transmissions and send them back as quick as possible.

-Don't ask me what any of this does, I have no clue as of now.
-All credit to [David Welch](https://github.com/dwelch67) for all of this code.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a